gradle/gradle/subprojects/docs/src/docs/release/notes.md

     </dependencies>
     ...

-Prior to 2.14, the POM would only contain a single `<dependency>` entry for 'project2', omitting the 'classifier' attribute altogether.
+Prior to 2.14, the POM would only contain a single `<dependency>` entry for 'project2', omitting the `classifier` attribute altogether.

 Many thanks to [Raymond Navarette](https://github.com/rnavarette) for contributing this feature.